 The conference finishes on Saturday evening with the banquet dinner sponsored by NakedWines.com, Wine Blog Awards presentation, and announcement of 2018 location.
 Optional post-conference excursions will take place on Sunday, November 12th.

 We suggest you not book your flights until we have finalized our excursions and Wine Education Sessions.

 You have multiple options if you are flying in from outside the area and we suggest you check flights to the Sonoma County, San Francisco, San Jose, Oakland, and Sacramento airports.
 If you arrive at Sonoma County Airport, you can easily take a taxi or Uber to the hotel.
 If you fly into one of the other more major airports, you will need to rent a car (you won’t need it during the conference but it can be convenient for arrival and departure) or take a shuttle.
 Area shuttles include Airport Express, GO Airport Shuttle, and Super Shuttle.

 Weather & Dress Code

 Dress is “wine country casual”.
 What does that mean?
 Really, you should dress as you feel comfortable.
 For daytime sessions, jeans or shorts and a polo shirt are fine.
+For excursions into wine country, you should have good shoes and protection from sun or rain.
 For the Saturday evening banquet, many people will dress up a bit.